We have saved a total of for our clients since 2015

 It should be noted that the website will have to cover any return costs unless it has clearly notified the consumer in advance that this will not be the case.

 We provide a range of eCommerce terms and conditions templates suitable for eCommerce businesses.
-Each was drafted by Stephen, our co-founder and experienced web law solicitor.
+Each was drafted by me, Stephen, or my co-founder, David, an experienced web law solicitor.

 Website Accessibility Requirements